Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_pod_commands/pod_commands.md

 The primary function of a docker container is to run a process.
 This process comes in the form of a command or an entrypoint script, and is baked into the docker image using the Dockerfile's [CMD](https://docs.docker.com/engine/reference/builder/#cmd) or the [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint).

-These commands/script can be shortlived, in which case the container stops once the command has finished running.
-However they are they are ongoing, becuase they provide an ongoing, for example the httpd container provides an ongoing web service.
+These commands/script can be shortlived, if the container is supposed to perform a specific task, in which case the container stops once the commands/script finishes running.
+Containers also run continuously, becuase they provide an ongoing service, for example the httpd container provides an ongoing web service.

 So if you build a pod using a docker image that runs a short lived process, for example: